Couples boudoir photography is a great way to connect with that special someone in your life.

 1. Choose the perfect outfit(s)

-What should a couple wear for a boudoir shoot?
+What should be worn to couples boudoir sessions?
 There isn’t a right or wrong answer to this question because it depends on the couple.
 Actually, it doesn’t even need to be one thing – you can change outfits throughout the photoshoot.

 When you’re deciding what to wear, consider the style and mood you want for your photos – are you going for something glam and sexy?
 Or do you prefer comfortable and intimate?

 Women have more choices than men, which can be a blessing or a curse – there’s a lot more variety in styles and fabrics.
-Here are some outfit suggestions.
+Here are some outfit suggestions for your boudoir shoot.

-- Jeans and t-shirt or jeans with naked torso.
+- Jeans and t-shirt or jeans with naked torso – great for men’s boudoir too.

 - Shirt or t-shirt with underwear bottom.